mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 # Introduction { #sec:introduction }

-This chapter provides introduction to the field of research and describes motivations behind presented work.
+This chapter provides an introduction to the field of research, presents essential concepts and describes motivations behind Thesis.
 At the end, project goals are formulated.

 ## Research background